Audrey1999/CodonAttGen/README.md

 We build our model based on the architecture [code](https://github.com/jiesutd/NCRFpp)

 ## Contact Us
-If you have questions about using CodonAttOpt, please contact us.
+If you have questions about using CodonAttGen, please contact us.